Archive: Academic

-Business (for profit)
+Business

 Archives located in for-profit institutions are usually those owned by a private business.
 Examples of prominent business archives in the United States include Coca-Cola (which also owns the separate museum World of Coca-Cola), Procter and Gamble, Motorola Heritage Services and Archives, and Levi Strauss & Co.
 These corporate archives maintain historic documents and items related to the history and administration of their companies.
 Business archives serve the purpose of helping corporations maintain control over their brand by retaining memories of the company's past.
 Especially in business archives, records management is separate from the historical aspect of archives.
 Workers in these types of archives may have any combination of training and degrees, from either a history or library background.
 These archives are typically not open to the public and are only used by workers of the owner company, though some allow approved visitors by appointment.
 Business archives are concerned with maintaining the integrity of their company and are therefore selective about how their materials may be used.